-Section 11: Guided Review Section
+Section 11: Guided Review Sessions

-In the Spring 2017 semester, the department has designated one discussion sections as being available only to students with no prior programming experience.
-In addition to only being open to new programmers, this section also requires that its students attend an hour-long guided review session (GRS) with a TA each week.
+In the Spring 2018 semester, the department has designated a number of discussion sections as being available only to students with no prior programming experience.
+In addition to only being open to new programmers, these sections also require that students attend an hour-long guided review session (GRS) with a TA each week.
 This hour of required guided review is in addition to the hour of required computer lab practice and the two 75-minute lectures each week.
 The section covers the same material at the same pace, and with the same evaluations (test, homeworks, labs, etc.).

 The guided review session (GRS) is required; however, as it is meant to be a review, students are not given a GRS grade each week.
 Instead, in order to enforce attendance, failure to attend a GRS will result in a zero for that week's lab (even if the student successfully completed the lab).
-In the interest of fairness, in addition to dropping the three lowest lab grades, three GRS absences will be forgiven.
+In the interest of fairness, in addition to dropping the three lowest lab grades, the first three GRS absences will be forgiven.